 This beach is not accessible directly via road.
 It is a 10-minute downhill trek over rocky terrain from the parking area.
 Kudle beach is popular with hippies and foreign tourists.
-The beach shore area is extremely broad with lots of space to sit, relax, practice yoga or play volleyball.
-The water isn’t deep and the waves are not violent, hence it is best for non-swimmers.
+The beach shore area is extremely broad, with lots of space to sit, relax, practise yoga or play volleyball.
+The water isn’t deep, and the waves are not violent; hence it is best for non-swimmers.
 The beach is lined with several shack restaurants and huts for accommodation.
-The backdrop of Kudle beach is beautifully covered with coconut and palm trees over the hills and you will be able to see stunning sunset from this west-facing beach.
+The backdrop of Kudle beach is beautifully covered with coconut and palm trees over the hills, and you will be able to see stunning sunset from this west-facing beach.
 However, we found Kudle beach extremely unkempt and dirty during our visit.

 3. Om beach

 Om beach is again not directly accessible via road.
 It can be approached by descending some 100 paved stairs from the parking lot.
 The drive to Om beach from the main Gokarna town is through hills and is quite scenic.
 This is the most popular beach in Gokarna and is named so as it is naturally shaped like the sacred Hindu symbol ‘OM.
 It is amongst the most visited place in Gokarna.